wustlcse237sp20/project-arora-dakich-kunen237project/README.md

 - "Generate random input" will add input file to input/ directory (if filename given is x, then input/x.in will be written)
 - Generate output by pressing "Execute" (will write to outpu/x.out)
 - Can re-run existing input file with "Input file" (make sure that if x is typed in, input/x.in exists)

+Iteration 2:

+- Real names are given for equities and stored in equities.txt.
+User can enter and remove names.
+- Real names are given for clients and stored in clients.txt.
+User can enter and remove names.
+- Merged stock market main execution and input codes with user interface.
+- Improved user interface aesthetics.
+- User can generate random input given price limit and quantity limit.
+Input gets stored to a file.
+- When main stock market algorithhm is executed, verbose output is written to output file with same name as input file (except .out instead of .in).

 Feedback from iteration 1:
 - Removed .idea from .gitignore